brittanyrw/emojiscreen/README.md

 ![Screenshot of a Pull Request on the Github website](readme/pull-request.png)

 7. Review your changes and then click `Create Pull Request`.
-Add any additional comments and then click on `Create Pull Request`.
+Add any additional comments, go through the checklist within the Pull Request and then click on `Create Pull Request`.
 8. Wait for feedback/review of your Pull Request.
-If your Pull Request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com)!
+Your code will be reviewed and if any changes need to be made, we will let you know.
+Once your pull request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com) and you will offically have contributed to the project! 🎉

 ## Local Development

+### This method will use your local machine to contribute to the project.
+This will require you to download multiple programs onto your computer.
+This is the method most programmers use when working on projects.

 ### Required Downloads & Tools

 - Terminal (Mac OS) or Command Prompt.
 These are installed by default on your computer.
 Search for the program to open it. **For Windows, [Git Bash](https://gitforwindows.org/) is recommended.**
 - [Git](https://git-scm.com/downloads) - This is a version control tool.
+For Windows, this download will include Git Bash.
 - A text editor such as [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/download), etc.
 - [Python](https://www.python.org/downloads/) (optional).
 This will be used to run a web server on your local machine.
 To check if your computer already has Python installed, type `python --version` in your terminal.
 If you have Python, the terminal will print out the version number.